MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 # Responsible and trusted AI adoption

-The six key principles for responsible AI at Microsoft are fairness, reliability and safety, privacy and security, inclusiveness, transparency, and accountability.
-These principles are essential for creating responsible and trustworthy AI as it integrates into mainstream products and services throughout your AI adoption journey.
+The six key principles for responsible AI at Microsoft include fairness, reliability and safety, privacy and security, inclusiveness, transparency, and accountability.
+Use these principles to create responsible and trustworthy AI as you integrate it into mainstream products and services throughout your AI adoption journey.

 ## Responsible AI principles